kstenerud/concise-encoding/ce-structure.md

 | Month |     Y     |         1 |        12 |
 | Day   |     Y     |         1 |        31 |

+**Notes**:

  * Year, month, and day fields **MUST NOT** be 0 (counting begins at 1).
- * The year value **MUST** be negative to represent BC dates, and positive to represent AD dates.
+ * The sign of the year value determines the era of the date (negative for BC, positive for AD).
 The Anno Domini system has no zero year (there is no 0 BC or 0 AD), so the year value `0` is invalid.
  * The year field always represents the full year (no abbreviations).

 **Examples (in [CTE](cte-specification.md))**: